bonesmoses/tab_tier/doc/pg_tier.md

 ### Bootstrapping

 Next, we need to actually partition the sample table.
-Effectively, pg_tier will examine the `created_dt` column in `comm.yell` and figure out the minimum and maximum dates.
+Effectively, tab_tier will examine the `created_dt` column in `comm.yell` and figure out the minimum and maximum dates.
 Using the one-month partition period, and three-month retention interval, it will force-distribute any existing data.
 Any child tables will also have appropriate check constraints added to satisfy PostgreSQL's constraint exclusion performance tweak.

 This function call should do the trick: